heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 ## Group composition

-You will work in groups between two and three students.
-You can choose your partner.
-If you do not have a partner, we will assign you one.
+As this practical work is more complex than the previous ones, you can work in groups between two and three students.
+You can choose your partners.
+If you do not have a partner or a group, we will assign you one.

 To announce your group, create a new GitHub Discussion at
 <https://github.com/orgs/heig-vd-dai-course/discussions> with the following